12 Organisational Design Principles that Embrace Complexity

-Work at abstract level not in the detail
+Work at an abstract level not in the detail

 Using ineffective Metaphors

-Several conflicting optimisation goals exist in organisation.
+Several conflicting optimisation goals exist in the organisation.
 This creates confusion across the organisation.
 Often organisations want to increase efficiency and effectiveness but often a Utilisation problem occurs.
-They max people out which increases the time to deliver and size of queues.
+Managers max people out which increases the time to deliver and size of queues.

 Principle 1 - Foster Informal Networks

 Formal and Informal networks exist within an organisation.
-The majority of organisational learning (70%) happens in the informal networks.
+The majority of organisational learning (70%) happens in informal networks.
 You need to learn to amplify and foster informal networks.
-Many organisations unfortunately dampen informal networks rather than foster them.
+Many organisations, unfortunately, dampen informal networks rather than foster them.

 Trust is automatic within Informal Networks.
 This is because people can opt-in or out.
 There is a high energy cost to create trust within a formal network.
 The conditions are not present for trust to emerge easily.

 To foster Informal Networks create an attractor that pulls people into the network then encourage the network to problem solve collectively on their most important challenges.

 A key aspect of the informal networks is the encouragement of boundary spanning.
 People working across traditional boundaries.
 This helps distribute the cognition within the organisation.
 It's important to reward, promote and encourage boundary spanning.
 With organisational politics, it can often be seen as a negative.